blen90/hw18-workout-tracker/README.md

 The user can add different exercises to the workout.
 This app will keep track of the user's workouts and give the user a summary of the type of exercises they have perfomed, distance, weight lifted, duration and reps.
 It also gives the user a graph of duration and pounds lifted in the last 6 days.

-# License

-This project is governed by: MIT License

-# Contributing

-Blenda Orellana

 # Technology

 * MongoDB